Eoghan Stokes

-Eoghan Stokes (born 17 May 1996) is an Irish professional footballer who last played as an attacking midfielder for Scottish League One side Dumbarton.
-He has previously played for Leeds United, Bohemians, Derry City, Cork City, Airdrieonians and is also a former Republic of Ireland U19 international.
+Eoghan Stokes (born 17 May 1996) is an Irish professional footballer who plays as an attacking midfielder for NPL Victoria club Heidelberg United in Australia.
+He has previously played for Leeds United, Bohemians, Derry City, Cork City, Airdrieonians, Dumbarton, Christchurch United and is also a former Republic of Ireland U19 international.
 He can also play as a forward.

 Career

 Leeds United

 After being spotted playing for St Kevins Boys in Ireland, Stokes was signed by Leeds United in 2012, where he graduated through their academy, he was given his Leeds United first team debut on 22 August 2017, when he started for Leeds in a 5–1 League Cup victory against Newport County.

 On 1 February 2018, Leeds announced they had terminated the contract of Stokes by mutual consent.
 On 2 February 2018, Leeds Head Coach Thomas Christiansen revealed that he felt Stokes would be set to join a League 1 or League 2 level club after his release.